ytrkptl/portfolio-app/README.md

 # Yatrik's Portfolio

-This was made using Create-React-App (CRA), therefore, am leaving the default CRA documentation below.
+This was made using Create-React-App (CRA), therefore, am leaving the default README-CRA.md documentation in this repo.